 Pest monitoring Yellow sticky traps can be hung in alders in spring just as leaves are starting to unfurl.
 This removes the adults and limits the number of eggs, but also helps determine the level of potential infestation.
 Egg slits are visible in the petiole and main veins if the plant is small.
 Look into the canopy and watch for a leaf with squiggly channels in the leaves or for early holes in the leaves indicating larvae are present.
 On native plants in woodlots damage may be more tolerable than in a landscape setting.
 Damage rarely kills plants.

 Removing larvae on small plants early in the season will reduce subsequent generations.
 For reasons unknown, sawflies can delay adult emergence for a year or more.
 They may be responding to environmental cues such as soil temperature, soil moisture or other factors.

 Little is known about biological control of sawfly larvae.
-Potential natural enemies include yellowjackets later in the season, and true bugs have been seen feeding on larvae.
+Potential natural enemies include yellowjackets later in the season, and predatory bugs feed on larvae.
 Parasitoids may also regulate the frequency of heavy infestations.

 See Table 2 in:

 Furniss, R.L. and V.M.
 Carolin.
 1980.
 Western Forest Insects.
 USDA Forest Service, Misc.
 Pub 1339.

 Kruse, J.J., K. Zogas, J. Hard, and N. Lisuzzo.
 2010.
 Pest Alert: New Pest in Alaska and Washington, The Green Alder Sawfly - Monsoma pulveratum (Retzius).
 USDA - USFS Alaska Region (http://www.fs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb5303926.pdf)